Asymptotics of lowlying Dirichlet eigenvalues of Witten Laplacians on domains in pinned path groups: Preliminary and statement of main results

-We give the precise definition of $S_a$ in Section~\ref{preliminary} by using the solution of rough differential equations.
-Roughly speaking, the mapping $Y : w\in S_a\mapsto \Pea$ is an isomorphism (see Proposition~\ref{isomorphism}) and using this we will construct a local coordinate near each geodesic and we reduce the local problem on the curved space $\Pea$ to the problem on the small neighborhood in an Wiener space in Section~\ref{local coordinate0}.
+We give the precise definition of $S_a$ in Section~\ref{preliminary} by the solution of a rough differential equation.
+Roughly speaking, the mapping $Y : w\in S_a\mapsto \Pea$ is an isomorphism (see Proposition~\ref{isomorphism}) and using this we will construct a local coordinate system around each geodesic and we reduce the local problem on the curved space $\Pea$ to the problem on the small neighborhood in an Wiener space in Section~\ref{local coordinate0}.

-If $a$ is not a conjugate point of $e$ along any geodesic, then $E$ is a Morse function, that is, the Hessian of $E$ is not degenerate.

 The following is proved in \cite{a2003} except the final statement in (4) (ii).
 Note that (1) is well-known result.
 For example, we refer the readers to \cite{milnor}.